For the Nights I Can't Remember: Composition

 Lyrically, the song finds Hoggard pleading to his lover for forgiveness for the time he's spent away.
 "I do want to love you ...
 And I do want to try," he insists on the chorus, while in the bridge he voices regret over "the nights [he] can't remember."
+According to Hoggard in a 2011 interview with the Toronto Sun, the group wanted to experiment and diversify their sound; "Two records ago we said, 'Let's try a piano song.
+Let's do a piano ballad...'
+We took some liberties and we took some chances."

 Accolades

 "For the Nights I Can't Remember" garnered three awards at the 2009 Canadian Radio Music Awards: Fan's Choice, Song of the Year, and the Chart Topper Award.
 The song also earned Hedley the Pop Music award for songwriting at the 2009 SOCAN Awards.

 Chart performance

 "For the Nights I Can't Remember" debuted at number 24 on the Canadian Hot 100 chart dated November 17, 2007, the week's second-highest debut.
 It reached a peak position of six in its eighth week, on the chart dated January 5, 2008, where it was the highest-charting Canadian single.
 The song spent 39 weeks on the chart.

 It was the ninth most-played song on Canadian radio in 2008, according to numbers released by Nielsen Company.
 The song's airplay also contributed to Hedley being the second most-played act (and most-played Canadian) for that year.
 On a chart compiled by CBC Music, also based on numbers reported by Nielsen, "For the Nights I Can't Remember" was listed as the 61st most-played song on Canadian radio between January 1, 2001 and July 2015.